-There is close collaboration between the estates function, primary care commissioners and the locality planning infrastructure.
-The Local Estates Forum and other planning forums ensure close collaboration with the wider health and care stakeholders.
-The estate strategy will continue to be service led and will enable us to achieve clinical and service aims and plans.
+There is close collaboration between the estates function, primary care commissioners and the locality planning infrastructure. he Local Estates Forum and other planning forums ensure close collaboration with the wider health and care stakeholders.
+The estate strategy will continue to be service led and the estates strategy will enable us to achieve clinical and service aims and plans.